signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/30-purchaser-view.md

 ![Purchaser View](@site/static/img/media/purchaser-view-002.png)

 ### Use Base Quantity
 Shows all quantities in the base unit of measure.

+If the purchaser toggle the checkbox ''Use Base Quantity'', the purchaser can view all item lines in their base quantity, regardless of the unit of measure (UoM) used during import.
+For example, if a document is imported with a different UoM, such as 2 Boxes at 500 SEK each, it can still be accurately matched to an order line specified as 20 PCS at 50 SEK.

+Read more about this under [Base Unit of Measure Conversion](https://docs.exflow.cloud/business-central/docs/user-manual/approval-workflow/new-order-matching#base-unit-of-measure-conversion)

 ### Show Lines With Exception Code
 Enable this checkbox to view document lines where Exception Codes have been added by the Purchaser.<br/>